diogocgi/SEC-with-Binary-Hamming-Codes/README.md

 ## Testing

-To test the code it's advised to create a new project, create each individual file by copying and pasting the contents of the respective documents and create the simulation files from scratch.
-It's required to create new simulation files because Quartus stores in them the absolute path of the components used by the top level entity instead of their local paths, which may lead to errors during the simulations.
+For testing purposes it's required the creation of new simulation files.
+This is because the version of Quartus used stores the absolute path of the components, used by the top level entity, in the .vwf files.

 ## Creators